wally-labs/wally-beta/README.md

   - [x] queries messages are added to the Messages object to send to OpenAI
   - [x] add function to stop request, and retry on error
   - [x] structure response object so that we can personalize output
+  - [ ] able to send image/pdf upload capabilities
   - [ ] implement RAG (data flow issues) + Pinecone
   - [ ] indiv pinecone namespace for each user -> id prefixes for each profile
   - [ ] return multiple responses before beta release (completion.choices[0,1,2..]?)
   - [ ] add error handling, cancelling & regeneration to UI using vercel SDK
   - [x] optimize speed and payload size
   - [ ] add context window library and tokenizer, figure out embedding
-  - [ ] able to send image/pdf upload capabilities

 ### OPTIMIZATION

-- [ ] optimize "use client" boundaries to for less CSR
+- [ ] optimize "use client" boundaries for less CSR
 - [ ] optimization testing (w/ react-scan)

+  - [ ] extract out entire chat-home.tsx (and similar pages) to reduce csr
   - [ ] minimize rerenders
   - [ ] use different types of queries
   - [ ] try abort controller